huntergps/handbook-docs/Fuse/03 - UI Components.md

 		<Opacity Value="0.5" />
 	</Panel>

-When the `Opacity` is set to 0.0, the element is fully transparent and will no longer respond to @(HitTest:HitTests).
+When the `Opacity` is set to 0.0, the element is fully transparent and will no longer respond to @(HitTestMode:HitTests).
 When the `Opacity` is set to 1.0, the element will be at its default state.

 > ## Layers